EliphazBouye/trackerz/README.md

 ### What is tracker ?
 Tracker is a expense tracker and finance management application.

+### What technologie I has used and why ?
+For backend I use `Nodejs` because the architecture  of this project I make it in Microservices for better maintenability and a code easy to test.
+I've don't make yet the frontend choice :)
+Why ? because not matter for now.

 ### What feature this app should have ?
 Feature of app :
  [] User can create account